SheetalRamamoorthy/Sentiment_Anaysis_AI_App/README.md

 # AI Web Application

-This is a web application that integrates AI for sentiment analysis.
+This is a beginner web application that integrates AI for sentiment analysis.

 ## Features
 - Analyze the sentiment of user-provided text.
 It could be a word or a sentence